Bayonne, New Jersey: Local government

 The City of Bayonne has been governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Mayor-Council system of municipal government (Plan C), implemented based on the recommendations of a Charter Study Commission as of July 1, 1962, before which it was governed by a Board of Commissioners under the Walsh Act.
 The city is one of 71 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the mayor and the five-member City Council, of which two seats are chosen at-large and three from wards, all of whom serve four-year terms of office on a concurrent basis and are chosen in balloting held as part of the May municipal election.

-As of 2025, the Mayor of Bayonne is James M. "Jimmy" Davis, whose term of office ends June 30, 2026; Davis was first elected as mayor in a runoff election on June 10, 2014, against incumbent Mayor Mark Smith.
+As of 2026, the Mayor of Bayonne is Robert Kubert, who was appointed to serve the balance of the term of office ending June 30, 2026.
 Members of the Bayonne City Council are Council President Gary La Pelusa Sr. (3rd Ward), Loyad Booker (at-large), Neil Carroll III (1st Ward), Juan M. Perez (at-large) and Jacqueline Weimmer (2nd Ward), all of whom are serving concurrent terms of office that end on June 30, 2026.

+Effective January 2026, Robert Kubert was appointed to be the city's interim mayor to fill the vacancy created after James M. "Jimmy" Davis stepped down to take office as Sheriff of Hudson County.
+Kubert would serve on an interim basis until June 30, 2026.

-In November 2018, the City Council appointed Neil Carroll III to fill the 1st Ward seat vacated by Tommy Cotter, who resigned to take a position as the city's DPW director; at age 27, Carroll became the youngest councilmember in city history.
+In November 2018, the City Council appointed Neil Carroll III to fill the 1st Ward seat vacated by Tommy Cotter, who resigned to take a position as the city's DPW director At age 27, Carroll became the youngest councilmember in city history.
 In the November 2019 general election, Carroll was elected to serve the balance of the term of office.